Average handle time has always been a mystery score to settle with!

 Your journey mapping gets infiltrated and it takes 10 great services to start making your mark but just a tiny glitch to tumble it all away.

 What is co-browsing?

 We were just discussing AHT and its vivid presence in your organization and its success.
-Why would we suddenly make a leap towards co-browsing?
+Why would we suddenly leap co-browsing?

-Co-browsing actually holds over half a ton of solutions to your Average Handle Time problems.
+Co-browsing holds over half a ton of solutions to your Average Handle Time problems.

 Let us learn more to find out how?

 Going by the name, co-browsing actually means two people browsing together over a single system, only, it takes place in different geographical locations via the internet connectivity and shared screen.

 The owner of the device with an issue connects through a common browsing platform with the agent whereby the agent sends them a secured request for allowing access to their systems for the agent in particular.
 The access permission is usually through codes or direct acceptance and lasts for an entire session.

 It means that once the session is over, permission renewal is required or the agent cannot use the device without being authorized to do so.